Key proposals in Major League Baseball labor negotiations | WTOP News

 PRE-ARBITRATION BONUS POOL

-MLBPA: Proposed a new bonus pool for those not yet eligible for arbitration, who would split a $100 million bonus pool from central revenue, based on WAR, appearances on an all-MLB team and recognition such as best position player, best pitcher and best rookie.
+MLBPA: Proposed a new bonus pool for those not yet eligible for arbitration, who would split a $115 million from central revenue, based on WAR, appearances on an all-MLB team and recognition such as best position player, best pitcher and best rookie Would be split among 150 players.

 SERVICE TIME

-MLB: Proposed any rookie-eligible player with top-100 prospect status who accrues a fill season of major league service would be eligible to earn his team extra amateur draft picks.
+MLB: Proposed any rookie-eligible player with top-100 prospect status who accrues a full season of major league service would be eligible to earn his team up to two extra draft picks — one domestic and one international — if MLBPA would agree to an international draft, which it has opposed.
 MLBPA would accept in addition to its own proposal, but with modifications.
-MLB proposal includes potential picks in an international amateur draft, which MLBPA has not agreed to.

 LUXURY TAX

 Threshold was $210 million in 2021, with tax rates of 20% for first offender, 30% for exceeding in consecutive years and 50% for exceeding in three or more consecutive years.
-Surcharge for exceeding $230 million and $250 million.
+Surcharges for exceeding $230 million and $250 million.
+The second threshold was $230 million last year, with tax rates of 32% for the first offender, 42% for the second and 62% for the third.
+The third threshold was $250 million, with tax rates of 62.5% for the first offender 75% for the second and 95% for the third.

-MLB: Proposed raising threshold to $214 million in 2022 and offered an option of a $100 million payroll minimum funded by a 25% tax on payrolls above $180 million.
-Tax threshold would rise to $220 million in 2026.
+MLB: Proposed raising threshold to $214 million in 2022 and ‘23. $216 million in ’24, $218 million in ‘25 and $222 million in ’26, with the second threshold $20 million above the first and the third threshold $40 million above the first.
+MLB also proposed increasing the tax rate to 50% for exceeding the first threshold, 75% for exceeding the second and 100% for exceeding the third, with no escalating rate for a team exceeding in successive years.
+A team would lose a second-round pick for going over the second threshold rather than dropping 10 slots and would forfeit a first-round selection for exceeding the third threshold.

-MLBPA: Proposed raising threshold starting at $245 million for the 2022 season and eliminating non-tax penalties.
-Tax threshold would increase to $273 million in 2026.
+MLBPA: Proposed raising threshold starting at $245 million for the 2022 season.
+Threshold would increase to $273 million in 2026, Would keep rates of expired agreement and eliminate non-monetary penalties.

 AMATEUR DRAFT